SHOCKING! Kavya Madhavan Is Madam, Says Pulsar Suni!

 Kavya's Current Status

-Kavya Madhavan is currently staying with Dileep's daughter Meenakshi Dileep and family.
-Even though Kavya is living in Aluva, she hasn't even met Dileep once post his arrest, and has never visited his in the jail.
+Kavya Madhavan is currently staying with Dileep's daughter Meenakshi Dileep and his family.
+Even though Kavya is living in Aluva, she hasn't met Dileep even once post his arrest and has never visited him in the jail.

 Dileep & Kavya's First Onam